tsua0002/blockchain_research/research_perspectives.md

 ## Fundamental part

-The very technical part is important to :
-- Show the power of institue and members into it.

 i) Command Line Interface (CLI) to deploy object (script or code) on-chain and interact with existing entities.
 - How to call a function deployed in a contract (EVM-like) in CLI ?
 - How to compile and send on the network a Smart Contract (solidity) ?